cgpeanut/GCP-DevOps-SRE-Part2/README.md

 SLI: " a crefully defined quantitative measure of some aspect ofg the level of service that is provided."
 SLIs are metrics over time - specific to a user journey such as request/response, data processing, or storage - that show how well a service is doing.
+    example SLIs:
+        - Request latency - how long it takes to return a response to a request.
+        - failure rate - a fraction of all rates received: (unsuccessful requests/all requests).
+        - batch throughput - proportion of time - data processing rate > than a threshold.